bwang514/PerformanceNet/README.md

    ./scripts/train_model.sh cello 200 10 cello_exp_1
    ```

-2. Modify the configuration and model parameter files for experimental settings.

 ### Inference and generate audio

 We use the Griffin-Lim algorithm to convert the output spectrogram into audio waveform. (__Note:__ it can take very long time to synthesize a longer audio)

-1. Synthesizing with test data split from the Musicnet dataset
+1. Synthesizing with test data split from the Musicnet dataset (Suggested)

 > The arguments are (in order) 1. experiment directory 2. data resource (TEST_DATA means using the test data split from training dataset.)